mpampolina/CoordinateConversion/README.md

 ### Input Files - BatchConversion.py
 ------
-Note that if you're using the KML or DXF to CSV scripts on your original polyline all the input files will be accordingly formatted for further use in the batchConvrsion.py
 All input files must be .csv format.
 The five options for file input are as follows:
-1. Lat, Lon, Elevation (decimal degrees) must occupy the first two columns of your csv file **in that order**.
+1. Latitude (decimal degrees), Longitude (decimal degrees), Elevation (metres)  must occupy the first three columns of your csv file **in that order**.

 Latitude (decimal degrees) | Longitude (decimal degrees) | Elevation (metres)
 --- | --- | ---
 50.88610427 | -121.4797261 | 574.7047903

-2. Lat(d,m,s),Lon(d,m,s), Elevation must occupy the first six columns of your csv file.
-The order for this must be latitude (deg, min, sec) in cols 1,2,3 respectively while longitude follows as (deg, min, sec) in cols 4, 5, and 6.
+2. Latitude (degrees, minutes, seconds), Longitude(degrees, minutes, seconds), Elevation (metres) must occupy the first seven columns of your csv file.
+The order for this must be latitude in columns 1,2,3 respectively while longitude follows in columns 4, 5, and 6.
 Entries must be **in that order**.

 Latitude (D) | Latitude (M) | Latitude (S) | Longitude (D) | Longitude (M) | Longitude (S) | Elevation (metres)
 --- | --- | --- | --- | --- | --- | --- |